nico-keller/travel-guide/README.md

 To run the backend just run the app.py script on your IDE.

 ## Run frontend
-run npm start on frontend directory on your terminal
+run npm install on frontend directory on your terminal and then start frontend with npm start